moonbury/amon-onpremise-installation/README.md

 # Public Amon
-If you are installing Amon for public, replace the public to private on step 5. ```#./provision.sh private``` I have problem getting the SSL certificate due to the IP and domain are mapped.
-Please map the IP and domain before the installation start.
+If you are installing Amon for public, replace the public to private on step 5. ```#./provision.sh private``` I have problem getting the SSL certificate due to the IP and domain are not mapped.
+Please make sure the IP and domain are mapped before the installation start.